Budget. Build Credit. Invest. Buy Your Home.

 Phase 1 — Budget + Cash Flow (Months 1–3)

-- Create sinking funds: Down Payment, Closing Costs, Emergency (1–2 months rent)
+- Create sinking funds: Down Payment, Closing Costs, Emergency (1–2 months worth of monthly payments)

 - Auto‑transfer on payday.
 No manual willpower needed.